Kelly and I from a Barbour shoot on the lakefront two years ago. We called these “our engagement photos” 😂You can see the full post here!

 My best friend and Maid of Honor, Tasha, who I met through riding

 Summers in Kentucky:

 I haven’t yet mentioned, at this point, that from the age of 9 years old on, I was a competitive horseback rider.
+(I was extremely fortunate to have a privileged upbringing and hardworking parents that provided me with the opportunity to do this.)
 I was never into team sports (I still have nightmares about how horrible middle school Gym class was.
 Truly scarring.
 I still cringe at the thought of playing competitive sports) but was very into riding.
-(I rode American Saddlebreds, for you horse girls who know what that means ?).
+(I rode American Saddlebreds, for you horse girls who know what that means 😂).
 My mom has always been into horses and even bred and raised horses on our farm in Oregon, so it was an easy thing to get into.

 We met my horse trainers through my mom’s best friend, and I attended a summer riding camp where they lived in Salinas, California.
 I was totally hooked.
 Not long after, they ended up moving to Kentucky, which meant that I was flying back and forth from Arizona to Kentucky every month from age 9-17, and I would live with my trainers in the summers to ride.
 (This sounds crazy, but there are a lot of girls that do this, I promise, haha!
 This is how I met my best friend Tasha–who also rode with the same trainers!
 We all had our own bunk bed room!)

 My trainers, Nancy and Bill are my second parents.
 So much of them is in me and I don’t know who I would be today if not for their influence and the lessons that riding taught me.
 But that’s a story for another day.

 Bringing this full circle–this was another “moving around the country and adapting on the fly” type of situation.
 At age 11 I was constantly flying across the country from Arizona or Oregon to Kentucky by myself.